bloomberg/blpapi-http/README.md

 HTTP wrapper for [Bloomberg Open API].

+Note that a functioning BLPAPI endpoint is required to use this HTTP wrapper.

 Find source code in the [GitHub repository].

 For information on how to use the HTTP API, see the [HTTP API Guide].
+For Bloomberg support related questions with respect to BLPAPI, please email open-tech@bloomberg.net.

 [Bloomberg Open API]: http://bloomberglabs.com/api
 [GitHub repository]: http://github.com/bloomberg/blpapi-http